Suppression of the Society of Jesus: Background to suppression

 Before the eighteenth-century suppression of the Jesuits in many countries, there had been earlier bans, such as in territories of the Venetian Republic between 1606 and 1656–1657, begun and ended as part of disputes between the Republic and the papacy, beginning with the Venetian Interdict.

 By the mid-18th century, the Society had acquired a European reputation for political maneuvering and economic success.
 Monarchs in many European states grew increasingly wary of what they saw as undue interference from a foreign entity.
 The expulsion of Jesuits from their states had the added benefit of allowing governments to impound the Society's accumulated wealth and possessions.
-However, historian Gibson (1966) cautions, "[h]ow far this served as a motive for the expulsion we do not know."
+However, historian Charles Gibson (1966) cautions, "[h]ow far this served as a motive for the expulsion we do not know."

 Various states took advantage of different events to take action.
 The series of political struggles between various monarchs, particularly France and Portugal, began with disputes over territory in 1750 and culminated in the suspension of diplomatic relations and the dissolution of the Society by the pope over most of Europe, and even some executions.
 The Portuguese Empire, France, Naples and Sicily, Parma, and the Spanish Empire were involved to a different extent.

 The conflicts began with trade disputes in 1750 in Portugal, 1755 in France, and the late 1750s in Naples and Sicily.
 In 1758 the government of Joseph I of Portugal took advantage of the waning powers of Pope Benedict XIV and deported Jesuits from South America after relocating them with their native workers and then fighting a brief conflict (Guaraní War), formally suppressing the order in 1759.
 In 1762 the Parlement of Paris (a court, not a legislature) ruled against the Society in a huge bankruptcy case under pressure from a host of groups – from within the Church but also secular notables such as Madame de Pompadour, the king's mistress.
 Austria and the Two Sicilies suppressed the order by decree in 1767.